feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-mini"
 #>
 #> [[1]]$prompt
-#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, major industries, and challenges faced."
+#> [1] "Research the current economic situation in Algeria, including key indicators such as GDP growth, inflation, unemployment rates, and major economic sectors."
 #>
 #> [[1]]$response
-#> [1] "As of 2024, Algeria's GDP growth is moderate, around 2-3% annually, driven by hydrocarbons (oil and gas) which dominate the economy.
-Key challenges include diversification away from oil dependence, high unemployment, and inflation pressures amid global energy market volatility."
+#> [1] "As of early 2024, Algeria's GDP growth is modest, around 2-3%, driven by hydrocarbon exports; inflation is relatively high, near 6-7%; unemployment remains elevated, particularly among youth, at approximately 12-15%.
+The economy heavily relies on oil and gas sectors, which constitute over 90% of export revenues, while agriculture and manufacturing are underdeveloped."
 #>
 #> [[1]]$edited_by_hitl
 #> [1] FALSE